Budget 2020: S$8.3 billion package to help businesses grow over next three years

 Eligible activities will now include free trade agreement consultancy services, while the grant cap will be raised from $20,000 per year to $100,000 per new market per company.

 A new leadership programme called the Enterprise Leadership for Transformation Programme will be launched by Enterprise Singapore as well.
-It will offer training to business leaders from SMEs to help them “in achieving the next bound of growth”, said DPM Heng.
+It will offer training to business leaders from SMEs to help them “to achieve the next bound of growth”, said DPM Heng.

 The three-year pilot programme aims to train and mentor business leaders from 900 enterprises over the next three years, with help from Institutes of Higher Learning, banks and industry players.